 Let’s say you buy a travel policy for a month-long stay in Miami, Florida.
 You don’t plan on getting sick or needing health services but catch a cold that leads you to seeing a doctor.
 Your insurance company says they will reimburse you for the doctor visit based on what is Usual, Customary, and Reasonable.
 But that’s not very specific for you as a consumer.
 How do you know what you will be reimbursed?
 Will insurance pay for the whole visit, or just a fraction?
 Let’s break things down to see where the money really goes.

 What Is a Usual, Customary, and Reasonable Charge?

 A usual, customary, and reasonable charge, often referred to as UCR, is the typical amount a medical provider will bill for a certain service within a geographical region.
-UCR is calculated by third-party data analysts who look at the different providers in a region and see what is charged for a specific service and is determined by pinpointing the amount that is charged by the most providers in that area.
-UCR will vary from region to region, and even between insurance companies, depending upon the analysists each company uses.
+UCR is calculated by third-party data analysts who look at the different providers in a region and see what is charged for a specific service.
+It is determined by pinpointing the amount that is charged by the most providers in that area.
+UCR will vary from region to region, and even between insurance companies, depending upon the analysts each company uses.
 That’s why it’s important for consumers to do their research before buying a policy.
 Look at the policy you are thinking of buying, but also do research on the providers you may need to see while you are on your trip.

 How Does this Affect Insurance Claims?

 Based on the data that the third-party data analyst receives, an insurance company will determine a maximum amount that they will reimburse for a specific medical service in a specific region.
 This will help them process claims, determine the amount that they will reimburse for claims on specific services and even allow them to deny reimbursement for any amount over what is determined by the UCR rate.
 Insurance companies will be able to tell you what the UCR rate is for a specific region, but only the doctor you see can tell you what they charge at their office.